TradencyDev/WarpTest/README.md

 Navio is a messaging backend for distributed services architecture, delivered as a single Kubernetes service.
 Easily connects to services and clients, allowing high-scale and high-availability cluster, low-latency and secured implementation of pub-sub, queue messaging patterns and request/reply.

 # General SDK description
-The SDK implements all communication methods available through the Navio server.
+The SDK implements all communication patterns available through the Navio server:
-The types are:
 - pub\sub
 - req\rep